mike-solomon/mike-solomon.github.io/_posts/2021-03-03-making-a-blog-with-github-and-jekyll.md

 write things each time - so I searched around for a script that would help with this.

 Fortunately, I found [this gist](https://gist.github.com/aamnah/f89fca7906f66f6f6a12#gistcomment-3243700) that had a really clean and simple script for doing just that.
-I've stuck that in this repo and used it to make this post ^.^
+I made some minor tweaks to better suit my needs and then stuck it in this repo and used it to make this post ^.^

 ## Conclusions / Going Forward